 Unless otherwise indicated, all photos copyright George P. Landow.
-They may be freely used without prior permission for any scholarly or educational purpose, as may my scans from my personal copy of the Cook and Wedderburn edition, which is out of copyright.
+They may be freely used without prior permission for any scholarly or educational purpose provided the Victorian Web is cited, as may my scans from my personal copy of the Cook and Wedderburn edition, which is out of copyright.
 Click upon images to produce larger pictures.

 Benjamin Woodward and T. N. Deane.
 University Museum, Oxford.
 1854-60.
 An example of so-called Ruskinian gothic.
 Click on image for larger picture.
 Follow for a contemporary photograph.